 This facility provides central management of various chemical analytical activities that take place school-wide.
-The equipment managed by this facility includes an induction coupled plasma spectrophotometer, atomic absorption spectrophotometer, scanning and transmission microscopes, an electron microprobe, an autoanalyzer and various other equipment as assigned.
+The equipment management by this facility includes and induction coupled plasma spectrophotometer, atomic absorption spectrophotometer, atomic absorption spectrophotometer, scanning and transmission microscopes, and electron microprobe, an autoanlyzer and various other equipment as assigned.